and Ann DENYER (1724-1788)

 that Richard was a bachelor and brickburner, whilst Ann was a spinster of

 Woolbeding.
-Their licence was sponsored by Richard himself and
+The sponsors of the licence were Richard himself and

 Thomas Denyer a brickburner of Woolbeding.